true-while/AzureFastStartForIoT/Fraud Detection/README.md

 Scenario
 ========

-For this scenario you will imagine that you are building a cash machine/cash dispenser/ATM machine that authenticates customers by use of a PIN number AND a photo scan of their face.
+For this scenario you will imagine that you are building a system that authenticates users by use of a photo scan of their face.
-You will attach a regular USB camera to your Windows IoT Core device and once a photo has been taken, the image will be uploaded to Azure where Cortana Analytics will use __Face Verification__ which is part of the [Face API](https://www.microsoft.com/cognitive-services/en-us/face-api/documentation/overview) to analyse the photo to determine if this is the correct person.
+You will attach a regular USB camera to your Windows IoT Core device and once a photo has been taken, the image will be sent to Cortana Analytics which will use __Face Verification__ which is part of the [Face API](https://www.microsoft.com/cognitive-services/en-us/face-api/documentation/overview) to analyse the photo and determine if this person should be allowed access.

-To concentrate on the Azure part of the scenario, you won't need to read a bank card or PIN number but instead, you will use a motion sensor which will be used to trigger the taking of a photograph when you move near the camera.
+You will use a motion sensor attached to the device which will be used to trigger the taking of a photograph when there is movement near the camera.
-In a real system, the user would probably insert their bank card, followed by about PIN number.
-This would allow a system to know who *should* be using the machine, then send the photo for analysis with an expectation that the detected person is the real owner of the bank card.

-The Face API works by analysing several pictures, the first being a number of "known" images of the person, the second is the image being tested.
-Cortana will return a value informing you of how confident it is as to wether they match or not.
+The Face Verification API works by analysing several pictures, the first are several "known" images of the person, the second is the image being tested, i.e. the photo which has just been taken.
+If a face is detected in the photo and a possible match has been found, Cortana will return a number between 0 and 1 informing you of how confident it is.
-For the purposes of this excercise you will consider results of 75% probably (or more) to be a successful match.
+For the purposes of this excercise you will consider results of 0.75 or more to be a successful match.

-Again to simplify the client code and concentrate on the Azure piece, you will upload several "known" photos of yourself to a folder on the device.
-These will then be uploaded to the Face API for training.
+The scenario sample application comes preloaded with known images for three different people bug you can add your own if you want.
+For testing purposes, it has to ability to simulate a camera that takes a photo of one of the known people.

 Basic Hardware Setup
 ====================